-The franchise programs of the Company are designed to promote consistency and quality, and the Company is selective in granting franchisees.
+The Company's franchise programs are designed to promote consistency and quality, and the Company is selective in granting franchisees.
 Franchisees supply capital - initially by paying a franchise fee to the Company and by purchasing or leasing the land use right, building, equipment, signs, seating, inventories and supplies; and, over the longer term, by reinvesting in the business through expansion.
-As of December 31, 2017, franchisees owned and operated about 10% of our restaurants.
-Franchisees contribute to the Company's revenues on an ongoing basis through the payment of royalties based on a percentage of sales.
+As of December 31, 2018, franchisees owned and operated about 10% of our restaurants.
+Franchisees contribute to the Company's revenues through the payment of upfront fees and on-going royalties based on a percentage of sales and the payment for other transactions with the Company, such as purchases of food and paper products, advertising services and other services.